AdoboPeanuts/Classification_Homework/README.md

 1. Read the data into a DataFrame using the provided starter code.

-2. Split the data into training and testing sets.
+2. Spliced the data into training and testing sets.

-3. Scale the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.
+3. Scaled the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.

 Second Phase:

-1. Train the model using the quarterly data from LendingClub provided in the `Resource` folder.
+1. Trained the model using the quarterly data from LendingClub provided in the `Resource` folder.

 2. Calculated the balanced accuracy score from `sklearn.metrics`.